Healthdirect Free Australian health advice you can count on.

 Allied health

 Many general practices are only open during business hours.
-However, there are several after-hours options if you can't find a general practice open.
+However, there are several after-hours options if you need treatment.

 After-hours doctor call-out services are available in major cities and centres.
-These are private services and a doctor can come to your home.
+These are private services, where a doctor can come to your home.
 In some cases, this service may be covered by Medicare.

-Emergency departments (ED)s are able to treat patients who need urgent medical or surgical care.
-Most EDs are located in, and operated by, public hospitals throughout Australia.
+Emergency departments (EDs) are able to treat patients who need urgent medical or surgical care for:

 If you are not sure whether your medical condition is urgent, contact your doctor or call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).